Professional, qualified, sophisticated investors: definitions

 Turbo Crowd can reveal to you all the tricks of the crowdfunding trade, explain the capital-raising opportunities available to you, and provide you with practical support to carry out a successful crowdfunding campaign.

-After continuous delays and extensions, Italy too is finally ready to adopt the EU Crowdfunding Regulation, which was approved back in October 2020 but has only officially come into force in November 2023.
+After continuous delays and extensions, Italy too has finally transposed the ECSP Regulation, which was approved by the European Parliament back in October 2020 but did not officially become operational until November 2023.

 The content of this regulation, which we have already analyzed in another article, also includes numerous provisions aimed at increasing protections for investors.
 Crowdfunding platforms will be required to carefully scrutinize users' financial skills and knowledge and the ability of their assets to withstand any losses from their investments.